 Please send us an email explaining what features you can offer with your donation and what other expenses may be needed to fulfill the recipient’s hunting, fishing, or other outdoor adventure.

 USSA is a 501 (c)(3) non-profit charity and all state and federal tax laws apply.
 You will be issued a receipt for your donation to keep for your own records.

-We refer to our USSA “Sponsor” as the businesses and organizations that help provide the important financial resources and man-power for USSA’s events and operations.
+We refer to our USSA ‘Sponsor’ as the businesses and organizations that help provide the important financial resources and manpower for USSA’s events and operations.

 YES.
-Like our donors, your sponsorship contribution is to an IRS recognized 501-C3 non-profit charity, and all state and federal tax law eligibilities will apply to your contribution.
+Like our donors, your sponsorship contribution is to an IRS-recognized 501 (c)(3) non-profit charity, and all state and federal tax law eligibilities will apply to your contribution.

 YES.
-Sponsors will get placement on our USSA “Sponsor Page”, where a concerned public will get to meet the businesses and organizations that help make the dream-wishes come true.
-Those who contribute at a higher level will also get “home page placement” on the USSA site as a special thanks.
+Sponsors will get placement on our USSA’ Sponsor and Donors Page,’ where a concerned public will get to meet the businesses and organizations that help make the dream wishes come true.